kammitama5/kammitama5.github.io/_posts/2017-6-5-Monday-June-5th.md

 ## Question 2

-- Write a function when given an array of key value pairs, the function will print out a linked title for key value pair.
+- Write a function given a dict in an array, the function will print title and url.

-  Call the function from previous question in this function.
+- This one would loop through the outputs and based on length, print :

+<a href="github.com">Github</a>
+<a href="google.com">Google</a>
+<a href="example.com">really, really, really long title 3 that will be ch…</a>

 ## Question 2 : My Solution